TSkoll/Alvacha/README.md

 # conthrive-2020
-This is a repository of a team for hackathon Conthrive 2020.
+This is a repository for a team for the hackathon Conthrive 2020, which is held from 6th to 8th of March 2020.

 ## Team members
 * Eero Ronkainen ([@TSkoll](https://github.com/TSkoll))